-- b.
-Whether a federal law is applicable to the subject of the rule, whether the rule is more stringent than federal law and if so, citation to the statutory authority to exceed the requirements of federal law: The rulemaking must be established consistent with 42 CFR Part 433 Subpart B. The rule is not more stringent than federal law. - c.
-Whether a person submitted an analysis to the agency that compares the rule's impact of the competitiveness of business in this state to the impact on business in other states: No analysis was submitted.
+b.
+Whether a federal law is applicable to the subject of the rule, whether the rule is more stringent than federal law and if so, citation to the statutory authority to exceed the requirements of federal law:

+The rulemaking must be established consistent with 42 CFR § 438.6(c).
+The rule is not more stringent than federal law.

+c.
+Whether a person submitted an analysis to the agency that compares the rule's impact of the competitiveness of business in this state to the impact on business in other states:

+No such analysis was submitted.

-12. A list of any incorporated by reference material as specified in A.R.S. § 41-1028 and its location in the rules: Not applicable.
+13. A list of any incorporated by reference material as specified in A.R.S. § 41-1028 and its location in the rules: